dovecot/documentation/docs/core/man/doveadm-import.1.md

 In the second form, the mails will be imported for all users listed in the given *file*.

-In the third form, the command will be performed for the user contained in the *USER* environment variable.

 In the final form, the mails will be imported only for given *user* (s).